-When someone has commitment phobia, it can be truly hard on them and on those that they date or explore relationships with.
-Being commitment phobic or emotionally unavailable doesn’t mean that someone is a bad person or that they’re even out to hurt you.
-Many times emotionally unavailable people and those that are afraid of commitment are simply reacting to their own feelings of fear, rather than going out of their way to hurt or cause pain to others.
+When someone has commitment-phobia, it can be truly hard on them and on those that they date or explore relationships with.
+Being commitment-phobic or emotionally unavailable doesn’t mean that someone is a bad person or that they’re even out to hurt you.
+Many times, emotionally unavailable people and those who are afraid of commitment are simply reacting to their own feelings of fear, rather than going out of their way to deliberately hurt or cause pain to others.

 Dating or being in a relationship with someone who has fears of commitment is a personal choice.
 However, if the person that you’re dating has these types of commitment issues or can’t connect on an emotional level to a certain extent, you can choose to stay or leave.
 But remember, if you choose to stay, only do so because they acknowledged the problem, and are willing to work on their issues.

-It takes a truly strong person to stick around and be a good support system, and backbone for someone they love that’s emotionally unavailable or commitment phobic.
-But when they choose to stay, and are willing to help and love you just the same, it’s imperative to be grateful, appreciative, and loving back as much you possibly can.
-It will take effort from both people if they want to make their relationship work, and to have it improve for the better.
+It takes a truly strong person to stick around and be a good support system, and backbone for someone they love that’s emotionally unavailable or commitment-phobic.
+But when they choose to stay and are willing to help and love you just the same, it’s imperative to be grateful, appreciative, and loving back as much you possibly can.
+It will take effort from both people if they want to make their relationship work, and have it improve for the better.

 - Falafel on Wheels – Fresh and Delicious Food Truck in Encino, Los Angeles, California - June 22, 2022